jokie88/ordinalpublicgoods/README.md

-# ordinalpublicgoods
+# Ordinal Public goods
-A list of resources inscribed on bitcoin
+A list of resources (js libraries, etc) inscribed on bitcoin.
+Feel free to create a pull request to add to it.
+Its just text so anyone can do it!

+Caution: These libraries are NOT vetted and may contain issues/malware.
+Please be cautious when opening and using these files and look at the source.

 | Library | Inscription ID | Format | Notes | Source |
 | --- | --- | --- | --- | --- |